strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 ### Disable introspection and playground in production

-In production, it is recommended to disable the GraphQL Playground and the introspection query.
+In production environments, disabling the GraphQL Playground and the introspection query is recommended.
 If you haven't edited the [configuration file](/dev-docs/configurations/plugins#graphql-configuration), it is already disabled in production by default.

 ### Limit max depth and complexity